Does this test have other names?

 What do my test results mean?

-Normal results are negative, which means you don't have HLA-B27 in your blood.
-A positive test means HLA-B27 was found in your blood.
-You may have a higher-than-average risk of developing or having certain autoimmune diseases, such as ankylosing spondylitis and reactive arthritis.
-If you are white, you are more likely to test positive for the HLA-B27 antigens than if you are of a different race.
+A negative result mean you don't have HLA-B27 in your blood.
+A positive result means HLA-B27 was found in your blood.
+You may have a higher-than-average risk of certain autoimmune diseases, such as ankylosing spondylitis and reactive arthritis.
+If you are white, you are more likely to test positive for the HLA-B27 antigens.

 If you need an organ or tissue transplant and your HLA antigens are not compatible with those of your donor, your body could reject the transplant.